 Bottom line

 Preventing gummy supplements from “melting” is rarely about one dramatic change.
-It’s about closing the loop between water activity, curing to equilibrium, and packaging that maintains a stable microclimate through the realities of distribution.
-When those pieces work together, gummies stop surprising you in the field-and start behaving the way they did on the line.
+It's about connecting water activity, curing to equilibrium, and packaging that maintains a stable microclimate through the realities of distribution.
+When those pieces work together, gummies stop surprising you in the field—and start behaving the way they did on the line.